 Concrete is so often seen and skated in the streets.
 It works awesome with the right amount of wax or existing paint.
 The edge will wear down into a rounded profile that can be great to skate.

-In the streets a spot will get skated less frequently than in a skatepark.
+In the streets a spot will get skated less than in a skatepark.
 So they last a lot longer.
 The wear on concrete ledges in a skatepark is high and they often don't last long and need replacement.

 To some street skaters stone ledges are the holy grail of skateboarding.